Samsung/ONE/compiler/pota-quantization-value-test/README.md

-# pa-quantization-value-test
+# pota-quantization-value-test

-`pa-quantization-value-test` checks whether a Circle model listed in `test.lst` is correctly quantized (`pa` denotes post-training affine).
+`pota-quantization-value-test` checks whether a Circle model listed in `test.lst` is correctly quantized (`pota` denotes post-training affine).
 The circle models are generated from the recipes saved in `res/TensorFlowLiteRecipes`.

 Write `test.local.lst` for local test.